headshed-dev/nanowrimo-23/README.md

+# nanowrimo-23

+This is a git repository that contains a logseq graph that is a journal of my attempt to complete 30 days of writing for the month of November 2023.

+Most of the content is in the form of markdown files that are stored in the [pages](./pages) and [journals](./journals) directories.

+---

 These are the entries for Jon's attempt to complete 30 days of writing for the month of November 2023.

 It is participating in [nanowrimo](https://nanowrimo.org/) for the same.